yaniv-golan/dlzoom/docs/architecture.md

 ## Self‑Hosting

-The CLI defaults to a hosted broker for convenience.
-Advanced users can:
+The CLI will default to a hosted broker when it is available.
+Until then, you can:

 1. Deploy `zoom-broker/` to their own Cloudflare account
 2. Point the CLI to their broker URL: